portainer/portainer-docs/docs/v2.0/services/create.md

 # How to Create a new service

-The services are collections of containers.
-In this case, We're going to deploy an NGINX Web Server.
+Services are collections of containers.
+In this example, ee're going to deploy an NGINX Web Server.

 <b>Note</b>: This article only covers Docker Swarm environments at present.

 ## Creating a new service